ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 # Ethics

 ## License
 This project is licensed under the MIT License.
-The MIT License was chosen since the nuget packages this project uses are either licensed under the MIT License, Apache-2.0 License or bsd 3 clause License.
-Since all these licenses are permissive software licenses there does not arise any conflicts using the MIT License.
+The MIT License was chosen since the nuget packages this project uses are either licensed under the MIT License or Apache-2.0 License.
+Since these licenses are permissive software licenses there does not arise any conflicts using the MIT License.

 ## LLMs, ChatGPT, CoPilot, and others
 ChatGPT and, to a smaller degree, Microsoft Copilot were used during the development of this project.